timker/docs/docs/_documentation/Why-Servicestack.md

 Unhappy with this perceived anti-pattern in WCF, ServiceStack was born providing a Web Service framework that embraces best-practices for calling remote services, using config-free, convention-based DTO's.

-### ServiceStack encourages development of message-style, re-usable and batch-full web services
+### Encourages development of message-style, re-usable and batch-full web services

 Entire POCO types are used to define the request- and response DTO's to promote the creation well-defined coarse-grained web services.
 Message-based interfaces are best-practices when dealing with out-of-process calls as they can batch more work using less network calls and are ultimately more re-usable as the same operation can be called using different calling semantics.
 This is in stark contrast to WCF's Operation or Service contracts which encourage RPC-style, application-specific web services by using method signatures to define each operation.